 Complementary Skills for a WordPress Developer

 Having a versatile skillset only makes you more marketable.
-As such, there are certain skills outside of the typical WordPress development skills that will come in handy to you as a developer.
+As such, there are certain technical skills outside of the typical WordPress development skills that will come in handy for you as a developer.
 Here are a few of the more relevant skills that complement a WordPress developer.

 - SEO expertise

 - Proficient at web and graphic design

 - Digital marketing: email marketing, social media marketing, content marketing